Purdue-CSUSB/purdueusb.com/_wiki/help-room.md

 <!---
 ### The USB Help Room is now closed for the summer!
 --->
-### The USB Help Room has started for the Spring 2025 semester!
+### The USB Help Room has started for the Fall 2025 semester!

 #### If you have been waiting for over 15 minutes for help with no response OR if you have general concerns or recommendations, please send either Philip Liu (liu3688@purdue.edu) or Tristan Sze (tsze@purdue.edu) an email so that we can continue to improve.

-The Help Room schedule for Spring 2025 can be found [here](https://docs.google.com/spreadsheets/d/1EW0nFlXFiB5W8d35MutigJuFRrII8i3LKpNGd0-yeUI/pubhtml).
+The Help Room schedule for Fall 2025 can be found [here](https://docs.google.com/spreadsheets/d/1EW0nFlXFiB5W8d35MutigJuFRrII8i3LKpNGd0-yeUI/pubhtml).
 Use the different sheets to view tutors by course and links to each tutor's individual Zoom meeting room.
 There's no need to sign up or make a reservation!
 Just drop by and feel free to ask any of your CS-related questions.

+We also now hold in-person sessions on the first floor of DSAI (by the tables next to the front door)!
+Check the schedule for when tutors are there.

 You can also view the schedule below: